tinymce/tinymce-docs/ui-components/dialogcomponents.md

 ## Panel components

+Panels can contain [layout components](#layoutcomponents) and [basic components](#basiccomponents), which include components for displaying information and user interaction and input.

 ### Layout components

 Some panel components can be used to apply a layout to an array of other panel components.